 Methods: Participants with missing values in either SGA or age were excluded from analysis.
 The odds of delivery of SGA infants were compared across groups defined by the logarithmically transformed maternal age.
 A logistic regression model of binary variable (SGA) as the response and logarithmically transformed variable (logage) as predictor was fitted.
 Point estimates of the association were based on the slope parameter from the logistic regression analyses, a 95% confidence interval and a two sides P value were computed using Wald statistics from the regression estimates and corresponding standard error.

 Results: Data were available on 755 participants, with a mean age at 24.79 years old.
-We estimated from the logistic regression that the odds ratio for SGA between the older group and younger group is 0.3853 (odds ratio = -0.9536) for two groups differing by 1 unit in log-transformed age.
+We estimated from the logistic regression that the odds ratio for SGA between the older group and younger group is 0.3853 (odds = -0.9536) for two groups differing by 1 unit in log-transformed age.
 A 5-fold increase in age is estimated to get an odds ratio of SGA only 2-0.9536 = 0.2155, the odds of SGA decease by 78.45%.
 A 95% confidence interval suggests that our data would not be unusual if the odds for SGA in the older group is anywhere from 85.
 646% lower to 3.444% higher than that in the younger group with one unit difference in log-tranformed age(0r 2.71828 years difference in age).
 (95% confidence interval for odds ratio of SGA is 0.1435 to 1.0344).
 The two-sided p-value is 0.058, so this observation is not statistically significant at a 0.05 level of significance., we can not reject the null hypothesis that the odds of SGA is not associated with the logarithmically transformed maternal age.

 Why might it be reasonable or silly to have performed such an analysis rather than the analysis in problem 6c?